 Any persons with Contractor or SCHOOL DISTRICT adding or moving copper or fiber optic patch (equipment) cords should do so in a neat, workmanlike fashion in keeping with the original system concept and according to all industry best practices as outlined in cabling standards and applicable BICSI publications referenced in this document.

-Persons performing such moves, adds, or changes (MACs), should further adhere to the following:
+Persons performing such moves, adds, or changes (MACs), should further adhere to the different types of copper cables.